chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] fix: implement abstract method is put above __init__
 - [ ] feat: Consider if this should only work for dataclass/classes, for others, there is change signature
 - [ ] fix: cancel introduce type rename dialog still keeps it
-- [ ] refactor: How to find if the caret is inside parentheses? `[PopulateArgumentsService.findCallExpression`
 - [ ] fix: Import `import bla as xyz` triggers warning about not exported in all -> repro?

 ## Pending Features